Starmer and Zelensky agree to ‘maintain momentum’ on peace talks for Ukraine

 Mr Zelensky had earlier met with Donald Trump within St Peter’s Basilica at the heart of the Vatican before the funeral ceremony began.

-Prime Minister Sir Keir Starmer and France’s Emmanuel Macron were also pictured alongside the American and Ukrainian presidents in images from the encounter.
+The British Prime Minister and France’s Emmanuel Macron were also pictured alongside the American and Ukrainian presidents in images from the encounter.

 The US president has claimed a deal is “very close” to being agreed and that Ukraine and Russia now need to meet at “a very high level” for talks.